151OWLs/151OWLs.github.io/w1-s.md

 ---
 layout: default
 title: Week 1 Questions
-permalink: /w1-q/
+permalink: /w1-s/
 ---

 # What was covered:
 ### Classes, types, access attributes, main method

 #### Warm up:
-**<How would you describe the role of a constructor to someone who does not have knowledge of CS?**
+**How would you describe the role of a constructor to someone who does not have knowledge of CS?**

 <ul>
 <li>Compare methods to a recipe and constructor is like creating a cupcake